 You know, they attach themselves to the inner circle of lackeys, cronies, and aides.

-That's why I said remember the name Brian Pagliano, the guy that set up the special server for Hillary Clinton in the mom and pop shop bathroom, which we now know was compromised.
+That's why I said, remember the name Brian Pagliano, the guy that set up the special server for Hillary Clinton in the mom-and-pop shop bathroom, which we now know was compromised.

-But anyway, putting that aside, you have the governor of the Commonwealth of Virginia, Terry McAulloff, CNN first reported, other outlets have now confirmed that McCulloff, BFF of Bill and Hillary Clinton, special pleader back in the day, co chair of Bill Clinton's reelection in 96, chairman of Hillary's campaign in 08, former chairman of the DNC in the 2000s, world class political fundraiser for himself and the Clintons is now under a federal investigation.
+CNN Purse reported, other outlets have now confirmed that McAuliffe, BFF of Bill and Hillary Clinton, special pleader back in the day, co-chair of Bill Clinton's re-election in 96, chairman of Hillary's campaign in 08, former chairman of the DNC in the 2000s, world-class political fundraiser for himself and the Clintons, is now under a federal investigation.

 You notice this never ends with the Clintons and company.